wazuh/wazuh-documentation/source/user-manual/reference/daemons/ossec-authd.rst

 ossec-authd
 ===========

 The ossec-authd program can automatically add an agent to a Wazuh manager and provide the key to the agent.
-The :ref:`agent-auth` application is the client application used with ``ossec-authd``.  ``ossec-authd`` creates an agent with an ip address of "any" instead of using its actual IP.
+The :ref:`agent-auth` application is the client application used with ``ossec-authd``.  ``ossec-authd`` creates an agent with an IP address of "any" instead of using a specifig IP address.

 .. warning::